 For smaller museums with thinner security budgets like Seattle’s Museum of Flight, a smaller institution that displays air and space artifacts, the museum’s IT director says the use of a simpler WatchGuard security system has been just as effective in identifying potential intrusion and taking action to prevent theft of the museum’s valuables.

 All these measures are great and have been proven to be effective in maximizing museum security, but nothing is foolproof against potential theft.
-This is why having coverage by FACE (Fine Art & Collectibles Enterprises) provides an added layer of protection against the possible loss of your valuables at your museum.
+This is why having coverage by FACE Insurance provides an added layer of protection against the possible loss of your valuables at your museum.
 Contact us today for more information.